jethrokuan/blog/content/posts/capturing_inbox.md

 > Your brain is for having ideas, not storing them -- David Allen

+Filling up the inbox is equivalent of doing this exercise, systematically and consistently.
 The inbox is where everything begins.
 Every article, thought and assignment starts from the inbox.
-Because the inbox is so crucial to the workflow, it is important that the process of adding and processing items is as frictionless as possible.
+Because the inbox is so crucial to the workflow, the process of adding and processing items is as frictionless as possible.
 The inbox is all about trust.
 Trust that you everything you will need to think about is captured somewhere.
 This allows you to give your 100% for the current